Epp Kaidu

-Epp Kaidu (pseudonym; real name Leida Ird, born Leida Rosenblatt; 15 April 1915 Jäärja Parish – 23 June 1976 Tallinn) was a Soviet and Estonian theatre director and actress.
+Leida Ird (1915–1976), known professionally as Epp Kaidu, was an Estonian theatre director and actress.

-In 1936 she graduated from Tartu Stage Art Studio (Tartu Näitekunsti Stuudio).
-In 1952 she graduated from higher courses of direction (kõrgemad režiikursused) in Moscow.
+Career

+In 1936, Kaidu graduated from Tartu Performing Arts Studio.
 From 1937 until 1939, she worked at Tartu Töölisteater.
-From 1940 until 1941, she worked at the Vanemuine theatre in Tartu.
-From 1942 until 1944, she belonged to Estonian SSR State Artistic Ensembles.
-From 1944 to 1976 she worked as a theatre director at Vanemuine Theatre.
+From 1940 until 1941, she worked at the Vanemuine Theatre in Tartu.
+From 1942 to 1944, she was a member of the Estonian SSR State Artistic Ensembles.
+From 1944 to 1976, she worked as a theatre director at Vanemuine Theatre.
+In 1952, she graduated from higher courses of direction (kõrgemad režiikursused) in Moscow.

+Personal life

-In 1936, she wed theatre director and actor Kaarel Ird.
+In 1936, Kaidu married the theatre director and actor Kaarel Ird.
+Together, they had two children: the actresses Kais Adlas and Mari Palm.
+Kaidu was the mother-in-law of Raivo Adlas, an actor and director.